-The timeline for the Board meetings, Committees meetings, and AGM held in 2020 is set out below:
+The timeline for the Board meetings, Board committees meetings, and AGM held in 2021 is set out below:

-In 2020, the average attendance rate of Board Members at Board meetings was 94%.
-To ensure attendance and active participation in the meetings during the pandemic, management arranged video conference participation for Board Members unable to attend Board meetings in person due to travel restrictions and social distancing measures.
+In 2021, the average attendance rate of Board Members at Board meetings was 96%.
+To encourage attendance and active participation in the meetings during the pandemic, management arranged video conference participation for Board Members who were unable to attend Board meetings in person due to travel restrictions and social distancing measures.

-Details of Board Members' attendance records in 2020 are set out below:
+Details of Board Members' attendance in 2021 are set out below: